ddev/ddev/docs/content/users/extend/customization-extendibility.md

 ## Custom nginx Configuration

 When you run [`ddev restart`](../usage/commands.md#restart) using `nginx-fpm`, DDEV creates a configuration customized to your project type in `.ddev/nginx_full/nginx-site.conf`.
 You can edit and override the configuration by removing the `#ddev-generated` line and doing whatever you need with it.
 After each change, run `ddev restart`.
-(For updates without restart see [Troubleshooting nginx Configuration](#troubleshooting-nginx-configuration))
+(For updates without restart, see [Troubleshooting nginx Configuration](#troubleshooting-nginx-configuration).)

 You can also have more than one config file in the `.ddev/nginx_full` directory, and each will be loaded when DDEV starts.
 This can be used for [serving multiple docroots](#multiple-docroots-in-nginx-advanced) and other techniques.